priyanshu-venger/DOCS/README.md

 Part 3: DOCS DB - The Complete Database

-This part integrates the storage engine (Part A) with the chosen network stack (Part B).
+This part integrates Part A with Part B.

 	Navigate to the directory:
 	cd Part3